Comparative World Religions (BIBL410)

 Foundations for the Christian Worldview (BIBL300)

-In our digital age, the world has become more connected than ever before.
+Daily our world becomes more connected than ever before.
 One thing that comes along with this global connectedness is an increased exposure to religions other than Christianity.
-While some may view this as unfortunate, Christians should see it as an opportunity to fulfill the Great Commission.
-The nations are at the Christian’s doorstep, whether that Christian lives in the United States or in any other country of the world.
+Christians should see this as an opportunity to fulfill the Great Commission.
+The nations are at our doorstep.

-In this course, we will study a handful of the major religions of the world (like Judaism, Hinduism, Buddhism, Islam, and others) in an attempt to understand them and to develop a plan to share the gospel of Jesus Christ in an effective way with people from these faith traditions.
+In this course, we will study the major religions of the world (like Judaism, Islam, Hinduism, and Buddhism,) in an attempt to understand them and engage with them from a biblical perspective.

 With each day that goes by, the chance that you will begin to interact regularly (if you don’t already!) with practitioners of other faiths grows higher.
 This class will equip you with the training you need to understand what these people—made in God’s image just like you and me—believe, how they think, and how best to talk to them about our wonderful Savior!